 Jute leaves are a nutritious and versatile leafy green vegetable.
-They are rich in calcium, iron, protein, vitamin A, C and E, thiamin, riboflavin, niacin, folate, and dietary fibers.
-Jute leaves are found in specialty stores fresh, frozen or dried form.
+They are rich in calcium, iron, protein, vitamin A, C, and E, thiamin, riboflavin, niacin, folate, and dietary fibers.
+Jute leaves are found in specialty stores in fresh, frozen, or dried forms.
 It can also be found at local farmers’ markets depending on your location, and it may be called okra leaves.
 Not the same leaves from the okra plant.

 It is fascinating to know that India and Bangladesh are the top producers of Jute plants.
 With a 2011 estimation of 1,924,326 and 1,523,315 respectively, I was a bit surprised to find very few food recipes on the Internet.
 Maybe other recipes are not known and shared.
 Or better yet, is it possible that because of the Jute’s leaves texture when cooked, creating recipes that are out of the ordinary may be difficult to accomplish.

 I have heard stories of bad jute or Lalo stew and could not understand how someone could mess up a recipe made with green leafy vegetables.
 It wasn’t until my sister’s friend Syndie showed me how she cooks her Lalo (Jute) that I understood the challenges.

 Before I share the recipe, I have to say that I have researched the web for Lalo recipes and could not find the secret ingredient that Syndie used.
 The secret ingredient can be used for baking.
 I have not cooked with it and was astonished to find out what it was.
-Apparently, it is used to make Lalo in one of the provinces in Haiti called L’Artibonite, located in the center of Haiti.
+Apparently, it is used to make Lalo is one of the provinces in Haiti called L’Artibonite, located in the center of Haiti.

 Map of Haiti taken from negritudefm.com